OUJI-CR 10-13D

 OR

-[After Two Felony Conviction]
+[After Two Felony Convictions]

-If you find the defendant guilty of driving under the influence of alcohol/(an intoxicating substance) after two previous felony convictions of driving under the influence, you shall then determine the proper punishment.
-If you find the defendant guilty of driving under the influence after two previous felony convictions of driving under the influence, the defendant shall be required to obtain an alcohol and drug substance abuse evaluation and assessment of the defendant's receptivity to treatment and prognosis.
-The crime of driving under the influence after two previous felony convictions of driving under the influence is punishable by:
+If you find the defendant guilty of driving under the influence of alcohol/(an intoxicating substance) after two previous felony convictions of driving under the influence, the court shall order the defendant to participate in an alcohol and drug substance abuse evaluation and assessment program offered by a certified assessment agency or certified assessor for the purpose of evaluating and assessing the defendant’s receptivity to treatment and prognosis.

-1. Following all the recommendations made in the assessment and evaluation for treatment at the defendant's expense, followed by not less than one (1) year of supervision and periodic testing at the defendant's expense, four hundred eighty hours of community service, and use of an ignition interlock device for a minimum of thirty days that, without tampering or intervention by another person, will prevent the defendant from operating a motor vehicle if the defendant has a blood or breath alcohol concentration of two-hundredths (0.02) or greater; or
+1. Following all the recommendations made in the assessment and evaluation for treatment at the defendant's expense, followed by not less than one (1) year of supervision and periodic testing at the defendant's expense, four hundred eighty hours of community service, and use of an ignition interlock device for a minimum of thirty days that, without tampering or intervention by another person, will prevent the defendant from operating a motor vehicle if the defendant has a blood or breath alcohol concentration of two-hundredths (0.02) or greater; and/or

 If the defendant does not undergo residential or inpatient treatment, the defendant shall serve a term of imprisonment of at least ten days.

 Statutory Authority: 47 O.S.
-2021, § l 1-902(A)-(C).
+Supp.
+2025, § 11-902(A)-(C).

 Notes on Use

-(2024 Supp.)
+(2026 Supp.)